How to deal with workplace stress

 Dealing with stress in the workplace

 Dealing with stress in the workplace can often be a difficult subject to address.
-Often managers can be unaware of the issue and not know how to deal with it.
-If they are not informed about the best way to deal with workplace stress, it can cause lasting effects on their employees.
+Often managers can be unaware of the issue or be aware and not know how to deal with it.
+If they don’t know the best way to deal with workplace stress, it can cause lasting effects on their employees.

 Definition of stress

 Stress is defined as ‘the adverse reaction people have to excessive pressures or other types of demand placed on them’.
-This can be distinct from normal workplace pressure which can often be a positive and motivating factor.
-An adverse reaction can impact the mental health of employees and have a significant effect on their physical health.
-As a consequence, this can decrease motivation and the effectiveness of the workplace.
+This differs from normal workplace ‘pressure’ which can be a positive and motivating factor.
+Instead, this ‘adverse reaction’ impacts the mental health of employees.
+Over time, this can also have a significant effect on their physical health.
+As a consequence, motivation and productivity decreases.